The Twins Almanac for July

 Blyleven Earns 1,000th Win in Twins History

-Bert Blyleven holds the visiting Brewers to one run on five hits and two walks for a 7-1 win—the 1,000th win in Twins history.
+Bert Blyleven held the visiting Brewers to one run on five hits and two walks for a 7-1 win on this date in 1972—the 1,000th win in Twins history.

 July 12, 1988